 Matt picks up his cases by chance; in this case, it's from a fellow addict that just happens to have a drug-kingpin brother.
 Whose wife was kidnapped, ransom paid, wife returned.
 But in pieces.
 Ick!

-The kingpin (hey, isn't that Matthew Crowley?) is adverse to getting the cops involved (for obvious reasons).
+The kingpin (hey, isn't that Matthew Crowley?) is averse to getting the cops involved (for obvious reasons).
 And he's more interested in revenge than justice, anyway.
 Matt starts investigating, and (of course) gets into a lot of seediness, moral depravity, and violence.

 I was also happy to see book character TJ show up.
 The kid playing him is "Astro"; in addition to being an actor, also a rapper.